alxtrnr/bongo-twisty/content/blog/biggest_critic/index.md

 +++
 title = "My Biggest Critic"
-description = 'The so called ego has as a lot to answer for. ' date = 2025-08-11T18:00:13+01:00 draft = false author = "Alexander"
+description = 'The so called ego has as a lot to answer for.' date = 2025-08-11T18:00:13+01:00 draft = false author = "Alexander"